First Consolidation War, The

 Smaller Alto Stisboi fleets were launched in the Taurus heartlands, but were generally unsuccessful in their attempts to bring the rebel worlds back into the fold; except in the twin systems of Theta-1 and Theta-2 Tauri, which became the centre of the pro-Coronese faction in the Hyades.

-Relentlessly, Conver Ambi fleets were encroaching from the counterspinwards direction, even taking over some worlds newly won by the Terran Federation and Metasoft; the Convers were fierce, but would later falter in the Second Consolidation war against the archai-led empires.
-However the rescue of the Conver world of Crescent by Terran forces led to a strong pro-TF contingent in the Conver Ambi, and hostilities between these empires ceased.
+Relentlessly, Conver Ambi fleets were encroaching from the counterspinwards direction, even taking over some worlds newly won by the Terragen Federation and Metasoft; the Convers were fierce, but would later falter in the Second Consolidation war against the archai-led empires.
+However the rescue of the Conver world of Crescent by Terragen forces led to a strong pro-TF contingent in the Conver Ambi, and hostilities between these empires ceased.

 Finally, in 3429, the last remaining Coronese fleet was destroyed, still thirty light years from the Theta Tauri stars which they had been heading for in a vain attempt to link up with the Altos.
 By 3435 Corona abandoned any attempt to recover the Nexus worlds, and formally joined the NoCoZo.
-A series of treaties were drawn up dividing the fringes of the Nexus up between the Conver Ambi, Metasoft, the Solar Dominion and the Non-Coercives, with the Hyades largely remaining in Terran Federation hands.
+A series of treaties were drawn up dividing the fringes of the Nexus up between the Conver Ambi, Metasoft, the Solar Dominion and the Non-Coercives, with the Hyades largely remaining in Terragen Federation hands.